Peluchitoxx/Peluchitoxx/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on **Cypress, React, React Native, Nodejs, Selenium, JavaScript, Typescript**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**
+- 🌱 I’m currently learning **more languages and reinforcing my QA side, to have a more complete profile as an SDET.**

 - 💬 Ask me about **Cypress, react, react-native, nodejs, Seleniu, JavaScript, Angular**